-To the west of the reservoir is a straight section of a thick stone-faced bank or wall about 1m high and at least 2m wide.
-This is 40m long and much of the middle section is collapsed.
-This is shown on the 1889 map, when it lay just west of a small round pond, although not forming one side of the pond.
+The bank is shown on the 1889 map, when it lay just west of a small round pond (the Upper Pool), although not forming one side of the pond.
 The bank remained in 1901 when the pond had gone.
 The bank does not join on to other walls and is not just a boundary feature.
-It's character suggests a dam, so it may have been a safety feature to prevent flooding down stream, and was probably part of the water supply system discussed under feature 02.
+Its character suggests a dam, so it may have been a safety feature to prevent flooding down stream, and is most probably part of the water supply system discussed under feature 09.